 This is not the inevitable outcome of volunteer travel though.
 When good intentions are combined with a good dose of common sense, conscientious research and some solid criteria you truly can achieve good things.

-Potential travellers are encouraged to ask certain questions of the organisation that they are thinking of using for their experience (Where does the money go?
+Potential travellers are encouraged to ask certain questions about the organisation that they are thinking of using for their experience (Where does the money go?
 How long has the organisation been established?
 What is included? etc) We don’t want to re-hash those articles here.
-Instead, we want to explain which questions the organisation should ask of it’s partner projects – and it’s travellers.
+Instead, we want to explain which questions the organisation should ask of its partner projects – and its travellers.

 What is a “good” project to work with?